github940719/Data-Structure/README.md

 # Data Structure Course Repository

 - This repository is for the **Data Structure** course in the **Department of Information Management and Finance**.
-- It contains various implementations and the compiled **.exe files** of classic data structures and algorithms, organized as **homework assignments (HW)** and **bonus projects (B)**.
+- It contains implementations and compiled files of classic data structures and algorithms, organized as **homework assignments (HW)** and **bonus projects (B)**.
+- All programs are developed on **C++ Builder**.
+If you don't have C++ Builder installed, you can still run the provided **.exe files**, or browse the .cpp files to see my coding style and logic.

 ## Homework Assignments